-Mr. Stephens, of Georgia, Vice-President of the Southern Confederacy, leaves the world in no doubt about the origin of the war, and the purpose of the South in waging it.
-"African Slavery, as it exists among us," he says in his celebrated speech after the adoption of the new Southern Constitution, "was the immediate cause "of the late rupture and present revolution. "......
-The prevailing ideas entertained by "most of the leading statesmen at the time of "the formation of the old Constitution were, that "the enslavement of the African was in violation "of the laws of nature; that it was wrong in "principle, socially, morally, and politically. "was an evil they knew not well how to deal "with, but the general opinion of the men of "that day was that, somehow or other, in the "order of Providence, the institution would be "evanescent, and pass away.
-This idea, though "not incorporated in the Constitution, was the "prevailing idea at the time.
-The Constitution, "it is true, secured every essential guarantee to "their institution while it should last; and hence "no argument can be justly used against the con-"stitutional guarantees thus secured, because of
+Mr. Stephens, of Georgia, Vice-President of the Southern Confederacy, leaves the world in no doubt about the origin of the war, and the purposes of the South in waging it.
+Slavery as it exists among us," he says in his celebrated speech after the adoption of the new Southern Constitution, "was the " immediate cause of the late rupture and present revolution. .
+The prevailing ideas entertained by most of the " leading statesmen at the formation of the old constitution were "that the enslavement of the African was in violation of the "laws of nature; that it was wrong in principle, morally, " socially, and politically.
+It was an evil they knew not well " how to deal with, but the general opinion of the men of that "day was that, somehow or other, in the order of Providence. "the institution would be evanescent, and pass away. "idea, though not incorporated in the Constitution, was the "prevailing idea, at the time.
+The Constitution, it is true, " secured every essential guarantee to their institution while it " should last; and hence no argument can be justly used against "the constitutional guarantees thus secured, because of the " common sentiment of the day.
+Those ideas, however, were "fundamentally wrong. . .
+Our new government is "founded upon exactly opposite ideas.
+Its foundations are

-"the common sentiment of the day.
-Those ideas, "however, were fundamentally wrong.
-"Our new government is founded upon exactly "the opposite ideas.
-Its foundations are laid, its "corner-stone rests, upon the great truth that Slavery, "subordination to the superior race, is the natural "and moral condition of the negro.
-This our new "government is the first in the history of the world "based upon this great physical, philosophical, and "moral truth."
+"laid, its corner-stone rests, upon the great truth that Slavery, subordination to the superior race, is the natural and moral condition of the negro.
+This our new government is the first in the history of the world based upon this great physical, philosophical, and moral truth."
 Yes, Mr. Stephens, it is the first, indeed, and I think it will be the last!

-So thoroughly was it understood throughout the South by the leaders in the war movement, that the preservation and extension of slavery was the purpose of the war, that we find suspicions cast upon the fidelity of those parts of the South which had not a vital interest in slavery.
+So thoroughly was it understood throughout the South by the leaders of the war movement, that the preservation and extension of slavery was the purpose of the war, that we find suspicion cast upon the fidelity of those parts of the South which had not a vital interest in slavery.
 Thus a writer in the Augusta (Ga.)
-Chronicle says, "Disguise it as we may, the great-"est danger to our new Confederacy arises, not "from without, not from the North, but from our "own people. . . .
-The indications are, that "organised, if not avowed opposition, to the new "order of things, may arise in States or parts of "Southern States not vitally interested in the slavery " question."
+Chronicle says, "Disguise it as we may, the "greatest danger to our new Confederacy arises, not from "without, not from the North, but from our own people.

+". . .
+The indications are, that organised, if not avowed, "opposition to the new order of things may arise in States or "parts of Southern States not vitally interested in the slavery "question."